ON THE ROCKS – BARE ISLAND & BOTANY BAY

 Three (3) years earlier (July – August 1785) Phillip the spy had, in all probability watched from the shadows as, in a harbinger of what would later befall the French expedition, La Perouse struggled with the elements.
 For three (3) weeks La Boussole and L’Astrolabe were kept at bay by wild winds and strong currents, until finally they worked a difficult passage from Brest Harbour on the 1st of August 1785.
 See: Arthur Phillip – The Spy Who Never Came In From The Cold.

-1788 – 23 January, Botany Bay: Once again strong squally winds and choppy seas stymied La Perouse’s ambition.
-Firstly when he had attempted to land on Norfolk Island.
-Unsuccessful in this endeavour La Perouse’s ships worked down the eastern coast of New Holland where storms prevented them entering Botany Bay, forcing them to sail south and shelter at Point Sutherland.
+1788 – 23 January, Botany Bay: Once again suddend of squalls of wind and choppy seas stymied La Perouse’s ambition.
+Firstly on Norfolk Island where he made an unsuccessful attempt to land.
+La Perouse’s ships then, battling adverse weather, slowly worked down the eastern coast of New Holland where storms kept them from entering Botany Bay, forcing L’Astrolabe and La Boussole sail south and shelter at Point Sutherland.

 Alarmed Phillip ordered a party be sent there [Port Sutherland] to hoist English Colours….He also stipulated that the move to Port Jackson be kept secret, and that no one was to go on board the French ships.
 The First Fleet Marines 1786-1792, John Moore, 1987.